 The General Assembly,

-Recognizing that individuals with higher levels of hope are more likely to achieve their goals¹, subsequently improving their well-being, and that goals are met because these individuals have high agency-related hope thoughts² (i.e., belief that they can attain their goals and are successful in life) and pathways-related hope thoughts² (i.e., belief that they can overcome barriers i develop alternative solutions to goal a when needed).
+Recognizing that individuals with higher levels of hope are more likely to achieve their goals[1], subsequently improving their well-being, and that goals are met because these individuals have high agency-related hope thoughts[2] (i.e., belief that they can attain their goals and are successful in life) and pathways-related hope thoughts2 (i.e., belief that they can overcome barriers and develop alternative solutions to goal a when needed).

-Emphasizing that the knowledge of how to proactively management of hopelessness, and learn skills to move towards hope, should be a fundamental human right, that hope is teachable³, and that teaching hope educates all human leads to the motivation to set and pursue goals, take risks, and initiate action⁴ which are all skills that are critical to attaining all goals in the Sustainable Development Goals (SDGS),
+Emphasizing that the knowledge of how to proactively management of hopelessness, and learn skills to move towards hope, should be a fundamental human right, that hope is teachable and learnable[3],[4], and that teaching hope leads to the motivation to set and pursue goals, take risks, and initiate action[5] which are all skills that are critical to attaining all goals in the Sustainable Development Goals (SDGS),

-Recognizing that hopelessness is growing, and predictive of weapon carrying on school property, self-harm, violence,⁵ addiction⁶, risky behaviors⁷, motor vehicle accidents⁸, psychological distress⁹, depression¹⁰, and suicide¹¹, that hopelessness is often a consequence of oppression and discrimination¹² so often higher in vulnerable populations, and that not teaching others how to proactively manage hopelessness impacts our collective ability to implement the 2030 Agenda for Sustainable Development, including the Sustainable Development Goals (SDGs),
+Recognizing that hopelessness is growing, and predictive of weapon carrying on school property6, self-harm6, violence,[6] addiction[7], risky behaviors[8], motor vehicle accidents[9], psychological distress[10], depression[11], and suicide[12], that hopelessness is often a consequence of oppression and discrimination[13] so often higher in vulnerable populations, and that not teaching others how to proactively manage hopelessness impacts our collective ability to implement the 2030 Agenda for Sustainable Development, including the Sustainable Development Goals (SDGs),

 Recognizing the necessity for a more inclusive, equitable, and balanced approach to economic growth that promotes sustainable development, poverty eradication, health, and prosperity of all peoples, and attaining our individual and collective hope,